Hurt by success of India's democracy and institutions, some people attacking it: PM Modi | Politics

 - India

-Prime Minister Narendra Modi on Saturday said the success of India's democracy and its institutions is hurting some people and that is why they are attacking it, in an apparent swipe at Congress leader Rahul Gandhi over his criticism of the state of democracy in the country.
+Prime Minister Narendra Modi on Saturday said the success of India's democracy and its institutions is hurting some people and that is why they are attacking it, remarks that came amid the BJP's intense attack on Congress leader Rahul Gandhi for his criticism of the state of democracy in India.

+Speaking at the India Today conclave, Modi said India has shown the world that democracy can deliver and also took a swipe at various opposition parties for rallying around over the action of different probe agencies against their leaders in cases of alleged corruption.

+While scams running into lakhs of crores of rupees used to make the headlines earlier, now the coming together of the corrupt scared over the action in corruption cases makes news, he added.

+The prime minister lauded the strength of the country's various institutions which, he noted, have led to increasing participation of people in elections, successful conduct of many polls during the COVID-19, strong economy and banking system amid a global crisis, and the administration of more than 220 crore vaccine doses against the coronavirus.

+''It seems to me that this success is hurting some people and that is why they are attacking our democracy and institutions,'' he said.

-When the country is full of confidence and resolve, and intellectuals of the world are optimistic about India, talk of pessimism, showing the country in poor light and hurting the morale of the country also takes place, he said at the India Today Conclave.
+When the country is full of confidence and resolve, and intellectuals of the world are optimistic about India, talk of pessimism, showing the country in poor light and hurting the morale of the country also takes place, he said.

 ''When something auspicious is happening, there is a tradition to apply 'kaala tika', so when so many auspicious things are happening, some people have taken the responsibility to apply this 'kaala tika','' Modi said, without naming anyone.

+The ruling party has said that some foreign powers want to destabilise India while targeting billionaire financier George Soros over his critical remarks about the Modi government recently.

-He said, ''The success of India's democracy and its institutions is hurting some people and that is why they are attacking it.''
-Modi said he is confident that despite such attacks, the country will move forward to meet its objectives.
+Modi said he is confident that despite such attacks, the country will move forward with speed to meet its objectives.
+At a time when India's role is becoming global, the Indian media should play a global role, he added.

-Targeting the Opposition, Modi said scams used to make the headlines earlier but now the ''corrupt'' joining hands over action against them is making news.
+''The world realises that India's ideas and capabilities are for the global good.
+That is why the world is saying that this is India's moment,'' he said.

+Bomb blasts triggered by terrorists in our cities and Naxal attacks in our villages used to make news earlier but now headlines are more about peace and prosperity, he said.

 The world is stating that this is India's moment and this has been made possible because of the change of promise and performance in the country, Modi said.

-The prime minister said all governments worked according to their abilities and got results according, but his government wanted new results and worked on a different speed and scale.
+The prime minister said all governments worked according to their abilities and got results accordingly, but his government wanted new results and worked on a different speed and scale.

 ''Today India is the fastest growing economy in the world, it is the number one in smartphone data consumers, it is the second biggest mobile manufacturer and has the third biggest startup ecosystem,'' he said.